 At a Glance - Functions

-Functions are probably one of the most important concepts in mathematics.
+Can we be real with you for a sec?
+A function is probably one of the most important concepts in mathematics.
 We may say that a lot, but this time we mean it.
-They are sort of like machines that take our questions and give us answers.
+Functions sort of like machines that take our questions and give us answers.